The Lies of the Night

 they are so fragile, the lies of the night

-and I know, as darkness unfurls
+and I know, as darkness unfurls, in downward rivulets

 that I have lost myself